liuyunxiong/rtmpsharp/readme.md

 `rtmpsharp` v0.2 is a significant upgrade from v0.1 - a large portion of the code base has been revised and rewritten.

-With v0.2, we've consistently seen large and significant (> 100x) improvements in throughput, as well as improvements in latency, GC pressure, and memory consumption.
-These benefits are especially seen if you are using `rtmpsharp` at scale, whether for large object graphs, or for tiny objects streamed in a high frequency firehouse.
+With v0.2, we've consistently seen large and significant (> 100x) improvements in throughput, as well as improvements in message latency, GC pressure, and memory consumption.
+These benefits are especially visible if you are using `rtmpsharp` at scale, whether it is in serializing millions of large object graphs, or for tiny objects streamed in a gigantic firehose.

-v0.2 also improves how it handles of disconnections and is a little more intelligent in serializing objects, and in speaking the RTMP protocol.
-In addition, v0.2 now spins up zero threads (down from one reader thread and one writer thread for every connection), so it is finally feasible to start up distinct 10,000 concurrent connections on a single machine.
+v0.2 also improves how it handles disconnections, is a little more intelligent in serializing objects, and in speaking the RTMP protocol.
+Overall, this means slightly reduced sizes for serialized payloads, slightly reduced network usage, and slightly greater compatibility with other RTMP servers.
+In addition, v0.2 no longer spins up dedicated connection worker threads (down from one reader thread and one writer thread for every connection), so it is finally feasible to start up distinct 10,000 concurrent connections on a single machine.

+Some classes have been moved into other namespaces to match their semantic meaning, rather than matching the unnatural placement of RTMP libraries.

 ## License